Academic & Student Affairs Handbook

 Academic Record

-Institutions shall require completion of the USG’s Required High School Curriculum (RHSC) and graduation from a public school regulated by a school system and state department of education or graduation from a high school or homeschool program accredited by one of the following approved accrediting bodies:
+Institutions shall require completion of the USG’s Required High School Curriculum (RHSC) and graduation from a public school regulated by a school system and state department of education or graduation from a high school or homeschool program accredited by or holding provisional accreditation from one of the following approved accrediting bodies:

 The RHSC is comprised of the following 17 units: